-In 2015 I was referred a case from another loan modification attorney.
-The clients P.T. and P.T. had attempted loan modifications for over three years and in every case they were rejected.
+In 2015, I was referred to a case from another loan modification attorney.
+The clients P.T. and P.T. had attempted loan modifications for over three years and in every case, they were rejected.
 They came to my office within a week of a foreclosure sale on their homestead property.
 They lived in their house for over twenty years and due to recent financial hardship fell behind on their payments.
 Their intention was to always keep the house.

 If you are thinking of filing for bankruptcy in South Florida and would like to speak with an experienced Chapter 7 and Chapter 13 bankruptcy attorney then please contact Shmucher Law, PL and attorney Ofer Shmucher.
 We offer free consultations seven days a week and can be reached at 954-309-5559 or 305-741-5553.